Ratliff Jackson LLP | Strategic Legal Advocacy for Life’s Most Critical Moments

 In the State of New Jersey, the primary law that protects consumers from fraud is the Consumer Fraud Act, but it doesn’t work alone.
 There are some other laws it incorporates by reference.
 So for example, the Consumer Fraud Act incorporates the Home Improvement Practice statute.
 That means that any violation of the Home Improvement Practice regulation is also a violation of the Consumer Fraud Act.
 If there is a violation of the Home Improvement Practice act, the plaintiff can bring a Consumer Fraud Act claim, which includes things like triple damages and recovery of attorney’s fees against the defendant.
 So instead of just recovering your actual damages, you get to recover your actual damages plus those additional amounts.

-How Long Do You Have to File a Consumer Fraud Lawsuit?
+How Long Do You Have to File a Consumer Fraud Lawsuit in New Jersey?

 The statute of limitations in the state of New Jersey to bring a Consumer Fraud Act claim is six years.
 But don’t wait that long, as there are other claims with shorter deadlines.
 For instance, the deadline for negligence is two years.
 If you wait three or four years, then try to sue for the Consumer Fraud Act violation, you won’t be able to bring a claim for negligence along with it because it’s too late.
 Furthermore, evidence may no longer be available, people’s memories of events may be hazy, and it’s harder to find the defendants’ assets and other evidence after a lot of time has passed.
 That’s why it’s important to file suit shortly after the event occurred.